Akhondokevin761/SIMPLE-DATA-EXPLORATION-IN-PYTHON/README.md

 ## Data

 This is mainly a folder that contains the sample data(smartphone_category(1).csv) and the final exported data(SMARTDATA.csv) used in this project.

+## Contribution

+Your Contributions are welcome.

+## Licence

+This project is licensed under the MIT License.
+Please see the LICENSE file for details.